MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 In **Shopify Admin**, explore prices for *B2B* catalog.

 In the **Shopify online store**, open the product catalog and find the *ATHENS Desk* product.
-Note prices are discount information.
+Note prices and discount information.

 ## Walkthrough: Check out and order synchronization for Individual buyer and Company representative
 This is a continuation of [Walkthrough: Start selling products online](walkthrough-setting-up-and-using-shopify.md#walkthrough-start-selling-products-online).
 You can also try with your own data—for example, your Shopify store or sandbox.